 - pouring over the oil;

 Put everything together and store in an airtight container in the fridge for 24 hours.
-If you happen to store it longer than that the olive oil will solidify.
+If you happen to store it longer than that the olive oil will solidify, so simply remove it and all it to come to room temperature before serving.

 Don't worry, you can just take it out of the fridge and let it come to room temperature and it will be all ready for serving with your favorite crusty baguette.